th3ch103/Penske_CaseStudy/README.md

 ### How do you sample data
 To evaluate forecasting performance while preserving temporal integrity, I applied time series–aware cross-validation methods.
 For ARMA-Based models, I used `TimeSeriesSplit` from sklearn, which incrementally expands the training window and slides the test window forward.
 This approach ensures no future data leaks into training and simulates sequential prediction.
 For Prophet, I used its built-in `cross_validation` function with a rolling-origin strategy, specifying the initial training period, forecast horizon, and step size.
 This mimics a real-world deployment where the model is retrained regularly and evaluated on unseen future data.
 These strategies provided consistent and realistic performance assessments across models.

+### Why stationary and how to check
+Most classical time series models, such as ARIMA, assume that the underlying data is stationary—that is, its statistical properties (mean, variance, autocorrelation) do not change over time.
+Stationarity is crucial because it ensures that relationships learned from historical data are stable and remain valid in the future.
+To check for stationarity, I applied two complementary statistical tests using statsmodels in Python:
+- **Augmented Dickey–Fuller (ADF) Test**: A unit root test where a significant p-value (typically < 0.05) suggests the series is stationary.
+- **Kwiatkowski–Phillips–Schmidt–Shin (KPSS) Test**: Here, a non-significant p-value (typically > 0.05) indicates stationarity.
+- In addition to statistical tests, I examined **rolling statistics** (mean and standard deviation) and **time plots** to visually assess whether the series exhibits constant behavior over time.

 ### What is auto-regressive and Moving Average and how to determine p&q
 - An **Auto-Regressive (AR)** model assumes the current value depends on its own previous values.
 AR(p) model: $y_t = \phi_1 y_{t-1} + \phi_2 y_{t-2} + \dots + \phi_p y_{t-p} + \epsilon_t$
   - \( $p$ \): Number of lag terms